jrroosevelt/VS2PCG/Card clarifications G-L.md

 *Set: The Omegas*

-Freezing locations means exhaus them and they can't ready on their next turn (even if it's face down).
+Freezing locations means exhaust them and they can't ready on their next turn (even if it's face down).

 **Note:** Exhausted resources don't produce recruit points.